Seanny123/seanaubin.github.io/content/post/2016-03-01-Modelling-the-Divide-Between-Conscious-and-Subconscious.md

   alt=""
   link=""
  >}}
-{{< section "end" >}}

 This is all very abstract and hard to follow, so let’s use a more practical example in the form of someone who has anxiety.
 Because often the best way to understand a system is to look at it while it’s malfunctioning and (more importantly) coming up with ways to fix it.

 Anxiety has multiple causes and thus multiple solutions.
 Sometimes it can be a product of a situation, in which case the situation can be fixed or avoided using action.
-Other times the cause is less concrete, arriving in the form of a maladaptive thought pattern, in which case the appraisal part of this system needs to be remedied, possibly using [Cognitive Behaviour Therapy](https://medium.com/@seanaubin/debugging-your-thoughts-with-mind-maps-94aeecd2821d#.x7tekal3x).
+Other times the cause is less concrete, arriving in the form of a maladaptive thought pattern, in which case the appraisal part of this system needs to be remedied, possibly using [Cognitive Behaviour Therapy]({{< ref "2015-08-15-Debugging-Your-Thoughts-with-Mind-Maps.md">}}).
 Finally, there’s the possibility that physiologically the person consistently finds they are constantly in “flight or fight” mode without cause, which could be remedied with medication.
 Obviously every case of anxiety disorder is unique and which options are pursued are up to the individual.

 This is one view of consciousness, which provides some useful explanatory mechanisms, but I'm certainly not claiming it’s the right one.
 I'm currently trying to gain more subtlety in my perspective on this matter by reading different perspectives, such as [Joscha Bach](https://www.youtube.com/watch?v=2o2xBOQeB7Q)’s MicroPsi framework.
 I’ll write another post (or more likely post a question/answer on [CogSci.SE](https://cogsci.stackexchange.com/tour)) once I've put my thoughts together.